+We remark that the method used in the proof of Proposition \ref{lem6.9} can be applied for the case $d\geq 3$ although equally involved as a whole.

-\v2 It is noted that the procedure mentioned at the end of the proof of Lemma \ref{lem6.7} may be applied once more.
-This no longer yields a better bound of $q_A$, for we must add the term $I$, giving rise to a term which is the same order of magnitude as $ 1/t\lg t$ (in view of (\ref{I_1}); whereas in (\ref{oi}) we have the factor $C/t(\lg t)^ 2$ in place of $C/t\lg t$ and we obtain a better bound of $II$, which we state as a lemma.
+It is also remarked that the procedure mentioned in the last step of the proof of Proposition \ref{lem6.9} may be applied once more.
+This no longer yields a better bound of $q_A(\xi, t), \xi\in \partial U(1)$, for on the interval $\sqrt t/e <x <M\sqrt t$ with any $M>1$, $q(x,t;1)$ is larger than a positive multiple of the bound of $II$ in (\ref{6.91}) and gives rise to a term which is the same order as $ 1/t\lg t$.
+If we apply Proposition \ref{prop6.4} however we can obtain a better bound of $II$ but with the extra factor $\b_A$, which result we state as a lemma.